EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

     Any running jobs, and containers, will be cancelled during the monthly TRE maintenance period.

+!!!
+Note

+    Within the job scheduler, and the [Active Jobs](./active-jobs.md) app, this app's jobs are named 'rstudio_app'.

 ---

 ## Log in to RStudio Server